Time & Materials#

 The requisition worksheet feature integrated into Microsoft Dynamics 365 Business Central1 provides you with a multitude of options for estimating item demand.
 Based on how you set up supply chain and inventory management, a requisition worksheet can then be used to calculate demand for an item and suggest a reorder quantity to you.

-Requisition worksheets, however, typically ignore demand that goes directly to jobs.
+Requisition worksheets, however, typically ignore demand that goes directly to projects.
 To change the behavior of the app and include project materials, you can use either the Requisition checkbox on budget lines or the Create Purchase Document function on a work breakdown structure.
 The drawback of the function is that it doesn’t check stock or order levels but only informs about them.

-As using both options for project management might lead to purchases being made twice, we recommend you stick to one of them for jobs.
+As using both options for project management might lead to purchases being made twice, we recommend you stick to one of them for projects.
 If a decision on this can’t be made right away, you should at least clear the Requisition fields on budget lines from which you want to order manually.

 Automated reorder process#